Idkjjjj/God-Tier-Performance-Guide/README.md

 6. Review and adjust individual settings as needed

 ### 5. Additional Optimizations
-Execute the provided batch script containing commands from [HerXayah's Gaming Tweaks](https://github.com/HerXayah/Use-Gaming-Tweaks)
+Execute the provided .bat file in release's section of this page script containing commands from HerXayah's Gaming Tweaks and right click and merge the main.reg
 ## 🙏 Credits

 This guide aggregates work from several prominent Windows optimization experts: